hossam-magdy/GitSwitcher/README.md

 [`git diff`](https://git-scm.com/docs/git-diff)
 >
 `-a` |`--all` : automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected

+`-w`|`--ignore-all-space`: Ignore whitespace when comparing lines

+`--ignore-blank-lines`: Ignore changes whose lines are all blank

 ## STATUS